Linear AI search audit

 How does Linear's MCP server visibility compare to Notion's?

-Who outranks Linear on specific JTBD queries?
+Who outranks Linear on specific queries?

 Audit your own brand